msft-mirror-aosp/platform.compatibility.cdd/7_hardware-compatibility/7_5_cameras.md

 [`android.hardware.Camera.setDisplayOrientation()`](
 http://developer.android.com/reference/android/hardware/Camera.html#setDisplayOrientation(int))
 method.
-Conversely, the preview MUST be mirrored along the device’s default horizontal axis when the the current application does not explicitly request that the Camera display be rotated via a call to the [`android.hardware.Camera.setDisplayOrientation()`]( http://developer.android.com/reference/android/hardware/Camera.html#setDisplayOrientation(int))
+Conversely, the preview MUST be mirrored along the device’s default horizontal axis when the current application does not explicitly request that the Camera display be rotated via a call to the [`android.hardware.Camera.setDisplayOrientation()`]( http://developer.android.com/reference/android/hardware/Camera.html#setDisplayOrientation(int))